Bruno Richard Hauptmann: Crime and investigation

-On September 15, 1934, a bank teller realized that the serial number on a $10 gold certificate deposited by a gas station was on the list of Lindbergh ransom bills.
+On September15, 1934, a bank teller realized that the serial number on a $10 gold certificate deposited by a gas station was on the list of Lindbergh ransom bills.
 On the bill's margin, the attendant, who found the certificate suspicious, had written the license plate number of the customer's car, which turned out to be Hauptmann's.
 He was placed under surveillance by the New York City Police Department, New Jersey State Police, and the FBI.
-On September 19, Hauptmann realized that he was being watched and attempted to escape, speeding and running through red lights.
+On September19, Hauptmann realized that he was being watched and attempted to escape, speeding and running through red lights.
 Hauptmann was arrested by Finn after finding himself blocked by a truck on Park Avenue just north of Tremont Avenue in the Bronx.

 Trial

 Hauptmann's trial was dubbed the "Trial of the Century", while he was named "The Most Hated Man in the World".

-Evidence against Hauptmann included: $14,600 of the ransom money found in his garage; testimony alleging handwriting and spelling similarities to that found on the ransom notes; testimony that lumber used in constructing the ladder probably originated in Hauptmann's house; Condon's address and telephone number found written on the inside of one of Hauptmann's closets; and what appeared to be a hand-drawn sketch of a ladder found in one of Hauptmann's notebooks.
+Evidence against Hauptmann included $14,600 of the ransom money having been found in his garage, testimony alleging handwriting and spelling similarities to that found on the ransom notes, testimony that lumber used in constructing the ladder probably originated in Hauptmann's house, Condon's address and telephone number having been found written on the inside of one of Hauptmann's closets, and what appeared to be a hand-drawn sketch of a ladder found in one of Hauptmann's notebooks.
 Experts retained by the defense were never called to testify.

-The trial began on January 3, 1935 and lasted until February 13.
+The trial began on January3, 1935, and lasted until February13.
 During the trial, Hauptmann was identified as the man who received the ransom money, the man who had spent some of the ransom gold certificates, and as a man seen near the Lindbergh home on the day of the kidnapping.
 He had been absent from work on the day of the ransom payment and had quit his job two days later.
 Hauptmann's attorney, Edward J. Reilly, argued that the evidence against Hauptmann was entirely circumstantial, as no reliable witness had placed Hauptmann at the scene of the crime, nor were his fingerprints found on the ladder, the ransom notes, or anywhere in the nursery.
 However, Hauptmann was convicted and immediately sentenced to death.
 His appeals failed, though his execution was stayed twice while New Jersey Governor Harold G. Hoffman reviewed the case.

 Execution

 On April 3, 1936, Hauptmann was executed in the electric chair at the New Jersey State Prison.
 Reporters present said that he made no statement.
 Hauptmann's spiritual advisor said that Hauptmann told him, before being taken from his cell, "Ich bin absolut unschuldig an den Verbrechen, die man mir zur Last legt" ("I am absolutely innocent of the crimes I am accused of").
 Hauptmann's widow, Anna, had his body cremated.
 Two Lutheran pastors conducted a private memorial service in German.
 A crowd of some 2,000 gathered outside.